 In this digital era, you need to develop online content.
 Online content can help you reach a broader audience base, and it can be any engagement tool, such as a website, copy, blogs (written words), videos (YouTube/Facebook), images (infographics), and digital assets (eBooks, PDFs, cheat sheets, templates).

-Every business should have a website since it allows customers to see the products and services you offer while providing an opportunity for you to get your brand out into the public eye.
+Every business should have a website to house its content since it allows customers to see the products and services you offer while allowing you to get your brand out into the public eye.

-To improve your branding, ensure your website include blog posts, videos, and digital assets.
-These contents are great ways of building trust if they find them helpful, educational, and informative.
-You want your prospects to see you as the expert on the subject matter.
+Ensure your website includes blog posts, videos, and digital assets to improve your branding.
+These contents are great ways of building trust if prospects find them helpful, educational, and informative.

-If you do not have the time to create valuable content: website, blogs, and videos, you can hire these services out to private contractors who will appreciate the work, and they will ensure that your content is created promptly on the schedule that you set for them.
+If you do not have the time to create valuable content such as websites, blogs, and videos, you can hire private freelancers who will appreciate the work, and they will ensure that your content is created promptly on the schedule that you set for them.

-Now here are the tools that you can use to develop content:
+Here are Five tools and strategies that you can use to develop content FAST!

 Use WordPress as the content management platform

 Although there are Wix, Squarespace, Webflow, Weebly, and many others, we still prefer WordPress as there is an abundance of themes and plugins that you can use in the marketplace to jazz up your website.

 Furthermore, it is scalable – meaning as you grow your business, you can also grow your existing website without changing to a different platform.

 This website is built entirely on WordPress.